|

 mechanical reasons.
 Local commanders will not have resources or risk lives

 needed for a week-long ground recovery effort Flogging Truth Tellers A few years ago, the consumer technology industry became aware of the threat of internet forums.
 People could publish negative info and insiders could covertly blow whistles.
 Companies soon directed their advertising firms and public relations officers to engage in what has become known as "flogging."
 They pose as regular folks to write about their great product.
 They attack anyone who posts negative views with childish insults, in hopes of quieting the truth.Defense contractors joined in several years ago.
 They destroyed most military forums with their full-time floggers.
 They pose as experts and dismiss negative reports as "old news" and claim problems have been fixed.
-They accuse negative posters as working for a rival company, and dismiss critical media reports as ill informed.
-They claim that negative postings are "opinions" not facts, which can only come from the contractor itself.
+They accuse negative posters of working for a rival company, and dismiss critical media reports as ill informed.
+They claim that negative postings are "opinions" not facts, which can only come from the contractor.
 They badger those who post inside info to fully identify themselves so they can contact their bosses and have them fired.
 At places like military.com, they pressured the editor to remove moderators and put one of their boys in charge, so he can delete entries and ban anyone with bad news.
 (Contractors are often advertisers on a website, so they carry clout) Some V-22 forums like at popasmoke.com now review postings in advance to keep out what they call "bad info."
 Aviation Week once had great forums, but closed them because of contractor complaints.
-They recently started them again, but topics must be pre-approved, and those about the pro and cons of weapons systems are taboo.
+They recently started them again, but topics must be pre-approved, and those about the pros and cons of weapons systems are taboo.
 Former V-22 maintenance chief Josh Brannon started a web forum in 2007 to allow open discussion of the V-22.
 He struggled to moderate a discussion forum as floggers appeared to attack posters.
 After a couple of months, his web host sponsor removed the forum, and refused to offer an explanation.
 If you notice rude fanatics on any Internet forum that show

 little interest in discussing issues and only seek to advertise products and